Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Symplectic constructions

-Let $B$ be an affine manifold, which we will take to be a subset of $\R^2$.
-Let $\eta$ and $\xi$ denote affine coordinates.
+Let $B$ be a two-dimensional affine manifold with affine coordinates $(\eta,\xi)$ that embed $B$ as a subset of $\R^2$.
+In this subsection $B$ does not have any singularities.
 Suppose that $\eta: B \to \R$ is a submersion over some interval $I \subset \R$, and that the fibers of this map are connected intervals.
-For our purposes, we may consider the case where $B$ is a quadrilateral, bounded on two opposite sides by line segments of constant $\eta$ (the \emph{vertical} boundary $\partial^v B$), and on the other two sides by line segments that are transverse to the projection to $\eta$ (the \emph{horizontal} boundary $\partial^h B$).
+For our purposes, we consider the case where $B$ is a quadrilateral, bounded on two opposite sides by line segments of constant $\eta$ (the \emph{vertical} boundary $\partial^v B$), and on the other two sides by line segments that are transverse to the projection to $\eta$ (the \emph{horizontal} boundary $\partial^h B$).